 Abbr.
-Inputs Dialog NO Number of the touch probe: Enter this number in the tool table (column: TP_N0 ) under the appropriate tool number - ТҮРЕ Selection of the touch probe used Selection of touch probe?
-CAL_0F1 Offset of the touch probe axis to the spindle axis for the reference axis TS center misalignmt. ref. axis? [mm] CAL_0F2 Offset of the touch probe axis to the spindle axis for the minor axis TS center misalignmt. aux. axis? [mm] CAL_ANG The TNC orients the touch probe to the orientation angle before calibration or probing (if orientation is possible) Spindle angle for calibration?
-F Feed rate at which the TNC is to probe the workpiece.
-Probing feed rate? [mm/min] FMAX Feed rate at which the touch probe pre-positions, or is positioned between the measuring points Rapid traverse in probing cycle? [mm/min] DIST If the stylus is not deflected within the defined path, the TNC outputs an error message Maximum measuring path? [mm] SET_UP In SET_UP you define how far from the defined (or calculated) touch point the TNC is to pre-position the touch probe.
-The smaller the value you enter, the more exactly must you define the touch point position.
-In many touch probe cycles you can also define a set-up clearance in addition that is added to Machine Parameter SET_UP Set-up clearance? [mm] F_PREPOS Defining speed with pre-positioning: Pre-positioning at rap. traverse?
-Pre-positioning with speed from FMAX: FMAX_PROBEPre-positioning with machine rapid traverse: FMAX_MACHINE ENT/NO ENT an ir direc alwa ■ ON To increase measuring accuracy, you can use TRACK = 0N to have an infrared touch probe oriented in the programmed probe direction before every probe process.
+Inputs Dialog NO Number of the touch probe: Enter this number in the tool table (column: TP_N0) under the appropriate tool number ТҮРЕ Selection of the touch probe used Selection of touch probe?
+CAL_OF1 Offset of the touch probe axis to the spindle axis for the reference axis TS center misalignmt. ref. axis? [mm] CAL_OF2 Offset of the touch probe axis to the spindle axis for the minor axis TS center misalignmt. aux. axis? [mm] CAL_ANG The TNC orients the touch probe to the orientation angle before calibration or probing (if orientation is possible) Spindle angle for calibration?
+F Feed rate at which the TNC is to probe the workpiece Probing feed rate? [mm/min] FMAX Feed rate at which the touch probe pre-positions, or is positioned between the measuring points Rapid traverse in probing cycle? [mm/min] DIST If the stylus is not deflected within the defined path, the TNC outputs an error message Maximum measuring path? [mm] SET_UP In SET_UP you define how far from the defined (or calculated) touch point the TNC is to pre-position the touch probe.
+The smaller the value you enter, the more exactly you must define the touch point position.
+In many touch probe cycles you can also define a set-up clearance that is added to the SET_UP machine parameter.
+Set-up clearance? [mm] F_PREPOS Defining speed with pre-positioning: Pre-positioning at rap. traverse?
+Pre-positioning with speed from FMAX: FMAX_PROBE Pre-positioning with machine rapid traverse: FMAX_MACHINE ENT/NO ENT TRACK To increase measuring accuracy, you can use TRACK = ON to have an infrared touch probe oriented in the programmed probe direction before every probe process.
 In this way the stylus is always deflected in the same direction: Orient touch probe cycles?
-Yes=ENT, No=NOENT ON: Perform spindle trackingOFF: Do not perform spindle tracking
+Yes=ENT, No=NOENT ON: Perform spindle tracking OFF: Do not perform spindle tracking